- Assessment and Reporting Timetable Information

 How will the curriculum be matched to individual needs?

-Upon entry into Mark Hall Academy, students are grouped according to their ability, based on CATS testing and Key stage 2 results.
+Upon entry into Mark Hall Academy, students are grouped according to their ability, based on our GL Assessments, CATS testing and Key stage 2 results.
 This ensures that teaching groups are similar in ability.
 There is flexibility to move within these groups based on progress results.

 This approach ensures that additional support is targeted and, in addition, the groups will usually be smaller in number.